MasterTrtle/NeuraLens/README.md

 ```

 # TO DO
-fix the batch training (currently only work with batch_size=1)
+1. (maybe try weighted loss, and change the loss compute to extract the predicted labels and do cross entropy on it)
-refractor the notebook fine tuning code in multiples files (eg training.py, ...)
+2. refractor the notebook fine tuning code in multiples files (eg training.py, ...) ==
-add evaluate function
-change the training to also predict the other labels ()

 ## Building and Debugging